-In depth: Accounting for the differences between AdWords and Analytics tracking
+In depth: Accounting for the differences between Google Ads and Analytics tracking

-If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction imported into AdWords, you'll notice data differences for the following reasons:
+If you're tracking the same conversion activity using both the Google Ads Conversion Tracking code and an Analytics Goal or Ecommerce Transaction, you'll notice data differences for the following reasons:

 1. Attribution differences

-AdWords will attribute a conversion to the last AdWords click only.
+By default, Google Ads attributes conversions to the last Google Ads click.
+(You can also change to other attribution models.)
 On the other hand, for all reports except the Multi-Channel Funnels reports, Analytics uses a last click attribution model across all channels (excluding direct).
-For example, let’s say a user clicks on a creative from your AdWords account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
+For example, let’s say a user clicks on a creative from your Google Ads account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
 Analytics will attribute the Goal or Transaction to google/organic.
-AdWords will attribute the Goal to the AdWords campaign.
+By default, Google Ads will attribute the conversion to the Google Ads campaign.

 2. Date of Transaction

-AdWords reports conversions against the date/time of the click that led to the successful action, not against the date of the successful action itself.
+Google Ads reports conversions against the date/time of the click that led to the successful action, not against the date of the successful action itself.
 This allows you to match the value generated to the right advertising cost.
 For example, let’s say a user makes a purchase on July 20th, but clicked on the creative three days earlier, on July 17th.
-In AdWords, the conversion would be attributed to July 17th, the day of the click.
+In Google Ads, the conversion would be attributed to July 17th, the day of the click.
 Conversely, in Analytics, the conversion is attributed to July 20th, the day the conversion actually occurred.

 3. Reporting freshness

-AdWords conversion tracking numbers are reflected a little sooner (typically within 3 hours) in AdWords than imported goals/transactions from Analytics into AdWords (typically within 9 hours).
+Google Ads conversion tracking numbers are reflected a little sooner (typically within 3 hours) in Google Ads than imported goals/transactions from Analytics into Google Ads (typically within 9 hours).